 The utility’s rate of return should be fair and based on current market conditions.

-Rates should be stable, predictable, and understandable, with costs allocated fairly among customers.
+Rates should be stable, predictable, and understandable, with costs allocated fairly among customer classes.

-If alternatives are proposed, they should be narrowly focused and conducted under limited-term pilots.
+If alternatives to traditional rate cases are proposed, they should be narrowly focused and conducted under limited-term pilots.
 They should also include consumer protections.
 Any performance-based incentives should be narrowly focused.
-They should be tied to achieving positive outcomes for consumers, such as increased reliability and affordability.
+They should be tied to achieving positive outcomes for consumers, such as increased reliability, customer service performance, and affordability.
 Policymakers should also ensure:

 - performance data are publicly reported;